 - C1.1 We will maintain appropriate and effective service arrangements for residents. - C1.2 We will welcome all forms of feedback from residents, whether positive or negative.
 We will treat all feedback seriously, review it, and use it to promote continuous improvement in our services. - C1.3 We will invite feedback from residents (in the form of a survey) on our facilities and services, including those provided by any contractors, at least once a year.
 We will report back to residents on the findings and on any resulting actions.
 If we cannot act on any suggestions, we will explain why. - C1.4 We will ensure any personal care services we offer or facilitate comply with the requirements of the relevant regulator.
-Personal care services provided by us will be clearly described in our contracts. - C1.5 We will take steps to ensure there is consultation with residents in relation to any proposed action or change that could have a significant impact on the residents' financial affairs, the amenity of the Registered Community or their way of life, including changes to the dispute resolution policy, changes to community rules or changes to the operator's marketing policies for re-sales. - C1.6 We will maintain written policies and procedures regarding the frequency and conduct of meetings with residents and the rights of our residents to consultation. - C1.7 We will maintain written policies and procedures about accessing the homes of residents.
-These will be consistent with our contractual and statutory obligations. - C1.8 We will maintain a written privacy policy consistent with the relevant laws that enables a resident to have access to personal information held by the operator related to them. - C1.9 We will place as few restrictions as possible on residents' day to day living arrangements, so that they are able to enjoy their own lifestyle and live with maximum independence. - C1.10 We will prepare, publish and give effect to a clear and accessible strategy for both staff and residents to identify and respond to elder abuse in the Community.
+Personal care services provided by us will be clearly described in our contracts. - C1.5 We will take steps to ensure there is consultation with residents in relation to any proposed action or change that could have a significant impact on the residents' financial affairs, the amenity of the Retirement Community or their way of life, including changes to the dispute resolution policy, changes to community rules or changes to the operator's marketing policies for re-sales. - C1.6 We will maintain written policies and procedures regarding the frequency and conduct of meetings with residents and the rights of our residents to consultation. - C1.7 We will maintain written policies and procedures about accessing the homes of residents.
+These will be consistent with our contractual and statutory obligations. - C1.8 We will maintain a written privacy policy consistent with the relevant laws that enables a resident to have access to personal information held by the operator related to them. - C1.9 We will place as few restrictions as possible on residents' day to day living arrangements, so that they are able to enjoy their own lifestyle and live with maximum independence.